nextfoam/baram-pages/docs/screenshots.markdown

 title: Screenshots
 ---

-Here are some screenshots from Baram running on Windows 10.
+Here are some screenshots from BARAM running on Windows 10.

 * Material properties can be configured to constant, polynomial or other types.